 The university student services fee is a quarterly fee required of all registered students, and it must be paid at the time of the student’s registration.
 This fee is for services that benefit the student and are complementary to, but not part of, the regular instructional programs of the university.
 No part of this fee is refunded to students who do not make use of these services; however, students who petition and are approved for in absentia study will receive a waiver of 85 percent of the student services fee.
 Exemption from this fee may be granted to surviving children of certain deceased California fire fighters or police officers.
 Students who believe they may qualify for an exemption on this basis must consult with the Financial Aid Office, Student Services Center (SSC), Third Floor North, for a ruling.

 The Student Health Service (SHS) is a nationally accredited health care facility providing primary health care for no or minimal charge during the academic year for all students who pay the university registration fee.
-Students with the Student Health Insurance Plan (SHIP) in the spring have access to the SHS during the summer at no additional charge.
-Students without SHIP may be seen in the summer for a modest fee.
+Students with the University of California Student Health Insurance Plan (UC SHIP) in the spring have access to the SHS during the summer at no additional charge.
+Students without UC SHIP may be seen in the summer for a modest fee.
 Additional information on the wide variety of services available at SHS is available via the web at http://studenthealth.ucsd.edu.

 For first-year students arriving on campus prior to the start of the academic calendar year, it is highly recommended that the student review current insurance status and purchase short term coverage if necessary.
 Insurance information may be obtained by calling the insurance counselor at (858) 534-2124.

-A student is eligible to be enrolled in SHIP when on approved leave of absence for a total of two academic quarters.
+A student is eligible to be enrolled in UC SHIP for a lifetime total of two academic quarters when on an approved leave of absence.
 A student on approved leave is responsible for his or her health insurance enrollment, premium payment, and Student Health Service fee payment.
-Enrollment in SHIP is through the Student Health Insurance Office.
+Enrollment in UC SHIP is through the Student Health Insurance Office.

 Tuition was established as a required fee for all students beginning with the fall quarter 1970.
 It is used to cover a variety of educational costs as determined by the regents.
 Tuition may be reduced by one-half for students enrolled in six units or fewer.
-(See “Part-Time Study.”)
+(See “Part-Time Study, Including Half-Time.”)

 Graduate Students should also be aware of the following charges: